chakrabar/chakrabar.github.io/index.md

 If you want to know more anout my profile or get in touch, go to the [About](/about) section.

 NOTE: Some of the posts are written by other guests, as mentioned in the individual posts.
-I do not own them or deserve any credit for those posts, they belong to their respective authors 🙂
+I do not own them or deserve any credit for those posts, they belong to their respective authors 😄

 ----

 👨🏻‍💻 I'm a software developer, working mostly as full-stack developer (if you believe that is a thing), deal with all things product engineering on a day to day basis.
 I write `tools`, `web apps`, `REST services` and do lot of `automation`, using `.Net`, `TypeScript`, `C#`, `JavaScript`, `Nodejs` and other related tools & technologies.
 I have keen interest in `Software Architecture` and I'm pretty serious about ***good design, great user experience & simple, clutter free, maintainable code***.

-Check my tech-shots, or technical articles on the [Tech](/articles/) menu.
+Check my tech-shots, or technical articles on the [Tech](/articles/) menu 💻.

 ----

 **Apart from coding**, I take great interest in `travel`, `food`, `art` & `photography`.
-If you too are interested in some of them, go check the [Blog](/blog/) menu.
+If you too are interested in some of them, go check the [Blog](/blog/) menu 🎨📸.

 ----